-In 1815, Tishominko became a leader of one of four newly created districts in the Chickasaw homelands centered in Mississippi.
-He would keep his title through Chickasaw Removal.
-His was the northeast district leader, part of which was later organized into Tishomingo County in 1836.
-Tishominko operated a large farm in the southwestern tip of his district, which is now in Lee County (organized 1866), on what is still named Tishomingo Creek.
+In 1815, Tishominko became a district leader of one of four newly created districts in the Chickasaw homeland centered in Mississippi, a title he would maintain through Chickasaw Removal.
+Tishominko's district was the northeast district, where Tishomingo County, Mississippi was later organized in 1836 commemorating him.
+Tishominko operated a large farm in the southwestern tip of his district, which is now Lee County (organized 1866), on what is still named Tishomingo Creek.

-The world Tishominko had built in the Chickasaw territory began to crumble late in his life when American settlers began to trespass on Chickasaw land.
-The states of Mississippi and Alabama passed laws saying that tribal citizens within their state boundaries had to answer to them, not their tribal leaders.
-This created conflict between the Chickasaws and non-Indian traders.
+The world Tishominko had built in the Chickasaw territory began to crumble late in his life when American settlers began to encroach on Chickasaw land.
+The states of Mississippi and Alabama passed laws abolishing tribal sovereignty within their boundaries.
+This created confusion and conflict between the Chickasaws and non-Indian traders.
 Eventually, two white men opened a store within the Chickasaw Nation boundaries in defiance of federal and tribal law.
-Because he had a responsibility to uphold tribal law, Tishominko seized the white traders' goods.
-The traders brought charges against him under the new Mississippi law.
-Tishominko was thrown in jail, and a Mississippi court fined him more than \$500.
-After the Treaty of Pontotoc Creek was signed in 1832, Tishominko was among the Chickasaws who traveled to Washington, D.C. to negotiate the 1834 amendments to the removal treaty.
-These amendments made the treaty more favorable to Chickasaws.
+Bound to the responsibility of upholding tribal law, Tishominko seized the traders' goods.
+The traders brought charges against the elder under the new Mississippi law.
+Tishominko was thrown in jail, and a Mississippi court rendered a judgment against him for more than \$500.

+After the Treaty of Pontotoc Creek was signed in 1832, Tishominko was among those Chickasaws who traveled to Washington, D.C. to negotiate the 1834 amendments to the removal treaty that made it more favorable to Chickasaws.